Table of Contents

 A deviated septum is a common condition that can be completely unnoticeable, or it can lead to a wide range of symptoms and secondary conditions that decrease quality of life.
 For veterans, this condition could qualify for disability benefits through the U.S. Department of Veterans Affairs.

-To qualify for VA disability benefits, the veteran must be able to present medical documentation showing that the deviated septum developed as a result of an injury sustained during military service.
+To qualify for VA disability benefits, the veteran must be able to present medical documentation showing that the deviated septum developed as a result of an injury sustained during military service in order to receive a VA rating and possible benefits.
 While most people have some level of unevenness in the nasal septum, a severe deviation can lead to breathing problems, headaches, sinus infections, and more.

 Injuries that result in a broken nose are common among those who serve in the U.S. military, so the secondary issues that can result from a deviated septum also are considered for VA disability benefits.